 BotSlayer uses an anomaly detection algorithm to flag hashtags, links, accounts, and media that are trending and amplified in a coordinated fashion by likely bots.
 A Web dashboard lets users explore the tweets and accounts associated with suspicious campaigns via Twitter, visualize their spread via Hoaxy, and search related images and content on Google.

 BotSlayer is designed as a crowdsourcing platform: in exchange for the free service, the system provides anonymous data back to our lab for research, in a way that is compliant with Twitter’s terms and guidelines.
 The data will aid in the study and early detection of social media manipulation phenomena.

-BotSlayer is released under this End User License Agreement.
+BotSlayer is released under this End User License Agreement (EULA).
 The tools bundled with BotSlayer use these open source licenses.
 In addition, the following operating systems are aggregated and provided in conjunction with BotSlayer: Debian (license) and Ubuntu (license).

-If you are an invited alpha-tester or would like to be notified when we open beta-testing, submit this form.
-You must be logged into a Google account to verify your identity.
-We will contact you with details needed to follow the installation instructions below.
+If you would like to install and run BotSlayer, submit this form.
+You must be logged into a Google account to verify your identity, and agree to the EULA.
+You will then receive details needed to follow the installation instructions below.

 You have two installation options:

 - The easiest is to use Amazon Web Services (go to instructions)

 - To install the software on your own server you can use Docker (go to instructions)

 Once you install BotSlayer and access the Web dashboard, click "Config" in the menu, enter a password of your choosing, and then provide your Twitter developer app keys and a standing query.
 See the Help page for further instructions and pointers about Twitter keys and query format.